Skip to main content

 1. Browser (Puppeteer) vs Cheerio (plain HTTP) based solution - a Cheerio-based solution can be as much as 20 times faster than a browser-based one.
 Always go with Cheerio if possible.

-2. Few bigger runs vs a lot of smaller runs - Bigger runs can utilize the full scaling of resources and don't suffer the few seconds of actor start-up every time.
+2. Few bigger runs vs a lot of smaller runs - Bigger runs can utilize the full scaling of resources and don't suffer the few seconds of Actor start-up every time.
 One run with 1000 URLs at once can be even 10 times more efficient than 1000 runs with one URL.
 Always choose bigger batches if possible.

 3. Heavy pages vs lighter pages - Big pages like Amazon or Facebook will take more time to load regardless of whether you use a browser or Cheerio.
 You usually can't choose a different website to scrape, but it is important to realize that it has an impact.
 Loading bigger pages can take up to 3 times more resources to load and parse than average ones.